-(c) What must the interim report contain?
+(c) What must the Interim Report contain?

-The interim report must provide an overview of the progress of the project and must include reference to the overall objectives of the project and the actual spending to date against the approved budget.
+The Interim Report must provide an overview of the progress of the project and must include reference to the overall objectives of the project and the actual spending to date against the approved budget.

-Where feasible, the interim report should also address how the delivery of the project is benefiting the community.
-The Commission requires the report to be concise, clear and comprehensive.
+Where feasible, the Interim Report should also address how the delivery of the project is benefiting the community.
+The Commission requires the Report to be concise, clear and comprehensive.
 It does not have to be particularly glossy.
 Some photographs showing the progress of the project will always assist the Commissioners in understanding how it is progressing.

-(d) How must the interim report be submitted?
+(d) How must the Interim Report be submitted?

-The interim report must be emailed to the Commission (overseasaid@gov.gg).
-The title for the interim report and the email must state the charity's name, the Commission's funding reference number and the title of the project, e.g. 123456/2020 - ABC Charity.
+The Interim Report must be emailed to the Commission (overseasaid@gov.gg).
+The title for the Interim Report and the email must state the charity's name, the Commission's funding reference number and the title of the project, e.g. 123456/2021 - ABC Charity.

-(e) What must the final report contain?
+(e) What must the Final Report contain?

-In addition to the above advice on the format of the interim report, the final report must provide an overview of the impact of and benefits from the project.
+In addition to the above advice on the format of the Interim Report, the Final Report must provide an overview of the impact of and benefits from the project.
 This must reflect the overall objectives of the project and the final costs against the approved budget.
+Copies of receipts or invoices for all in-country payments must also be provided.
 It must also address how the project has and will continue to benefit the community.
 This must include reference to both direct and indirect beneficiaries and if the number of beneficiaries is different from the approved application, the report must explain why the differences have arisen.

-When preparing the final report, the charity should include photographs which help to chart delivery of the project and assist in bringing the project to life.
+When preparing the Final Report, the charity should include photographs which help to chart delivery of the project and assist in bringing the project to life.
 Similarly, short cases studies from the perspective of the beneficiaries assists in demonstrating the impact of a project for the local community.

-(f) How must the final report be submitted?
+(f) How must the Final Report be submitted?